coecms/coecms.github.io/_posts/2018-08-21-visualisation-in-shiny-app.md

 Providing Data For The App
 --------------------------

 To correct this situation, let's get our app to read in some data.
-Beforehand we downloaded some heatwave data to our working directory which we will be using.
+Beforehand we downloaded some global heatwave data to our working directory which we will be using.
+For the purposes of this exercise, any global dataset should be fine.
 Above our `ui <- fluidPage()` command, let's add in the following:
 ```R
 # load the heatwave data file
 ncname <- "hw_ANN_CAM5-1-2degree_All-Hist_run001_1959-2012.nc"